Ammar404z/Plan-and-Plate/README.md

 ### Database Configuration

 Ensure the MariaDB database is running locally.
 Update the database credentials in the `application.properties` file located in the `backend/src/main/resources` directory(you can also use the default credentials like in this project.
-Username:root, Password:root.
+Username:root, Password:root, Database on Port: 3306, Database name: SoPra.
 If you do so, then there is no need to edit the application.properties file).

 ### Accessing the Application